google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 When you check out a daily outside bulb thermometer, you will see a skinny red or silver line that grows longer when it’s hotter.
 The line goes down in cold weather.

-This liquid is usually colored alcohol but also can be a metallic liquid called mercury.
+This liquid is usually coloured alcohol but also can be a metallic liquid called mercury.
 Both mercury and alcohol grow bigger when heated and smaller when cooled.
 Inside the glass tube of a thermometer, the liquid has no place to travel but up when the temperature is hot and down when the temperature is cold.

 Numbers are placed alongside the glass tube that marks the temperature when the road is at that time.